IBM Cloud Docs

 Container image registry A container registry, or registry, is a service that stores container images.
 For example, IBM Cloud Container Registry and Docker Hub are container registries.
 A container registry can be public or private.
 A container registry that is public does not require credentials to access.
 In contrast, accessing a private registry does require credentials.

-Function A Function is a stateless code snippet that performs tasks in response to an HTTP request.
-With IBM Code Engine Functions, you can run your business logic in a scalable and serverless way.
-IBM Code Engine Functions provide an optimized runtime environment to support low latency and rapid scale-out scenarios.
-Your Function code can be written in a managed runtime that includes specific Node.js or Python versions.
+Function A function is a stateless code snippet that performs tasks as it is invoked by HTTP requests.
+With IBM Code Engine functions, you can run your business logic in a scalable and serverless way.
+IBM Code Engine functions provide an optimized runtime environment to support low latency and rapid scale-out scenarios.
+Your function code can be written in a managed runtime that includes specific Node.js or Python versions.

 Job A job runs one or more instances of your executable code in parallel.
 Unlike applications, which handle HTTP requests, jobs are designed to run one time and exit.
 When you create a job, you can specify workload configuration information that is used each time that the job is run.